Signs Your Dog Is Dying

 Ask your vet about products they recommend that support mobility.
 These can include harnesses, wheelchairs, adhesive pads for paws, etc.

 There are also some interventions that can be used to support cognitive or mental function.
-These include omega fatty acid supplementation, some prescription diet recommendations, selegiline, propentofylline, cognitive enrichment, and acupuncture.19
+These include omega fatty acid supplementation, prescription diet recommendations, selegiline, propentofylline, cognitive enrichment, and acupuncture.19

 Pain Management